 NSW Coastal Hotspots on the MidCoast

-We are currently undertaking an innovative project which is expected to deliver significant improvements to the ecology of the Lower Myall River, via Eastern Channel dredging, ecological restoration of the Ramsar-listed Corrie Island, and a long term, gradual supply of sand to replenish Jimmys Beach.
-The project is funded by $3.7 million in Australian and NSW Government funding matched with Council contributions.
+We are currently trialling an innovative project which is expected to deliver significant improvements to the ecology of the Lower Myall River, via Eastern Channel dredging, ecological restoration of the Ramsar-listed Corrie Island, and a long term, gradual supply of sand to replenish Jimmys Beach.
+The project is funded by $4.1 million in Australian and NSW Government funding matched with Council contributions.

-A sand transfer system involving a hopper, pumping system and pipeline will be built to transfer sand from Winda Woppa spit to replenish Jimmys Beach.
+A sand transfer system involving a hopper, pumping system and pipeline has been built to transfer sand from Winda Woppa stockpile to replenish Jimmys Beach.

 This is the first time such a scheme will be utilised for managing an erosion hotspot in NSW.

 Council has received funding of $160,000 from the NSW Office of Environment and Heritage (OEH) to prepare a Coastal Management Program (CMP) under the NSW Coastal Management Act 2016 for Old Bar and Manning Point Beaches.
 Council will match this funding with a further $160,000 to progress the Plan.